Appraisal myths debunked

 Myth: When the economy is doing well and the value of properties are found to be appreciating by a certain percentage, the other properties in the vicinity can be expected to increase based on that same percentage.

 Fact: Any price at which an appraiser concludes in regards to a particular property is always individualized, based on certain factors pulled from the data of comparable homes and other specifications within the property itself.
 It makes no difference if the economy is robust or bad.

 Have other questions about appraisers, appraising or real estate in Clark County or Las Vegas, Nevada?Contact Las Vegas Appraisal Service, Inc.

-Fact: Only if consumers look at a copy of their appraisal can they ensure its accuracy and possibly need to question the result.
+Fact: Only if home buyers examine a copy of their appraisal can they ensure its accuracy and possibly need to question the result.
 Remember, this is probably the most expensive and important investment a consumer will ever make.
-An appraisal can serve as a record for the future, containing a great deal of data - including, but certainly not limited to the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the proximity.
+Also, the appraisal makes a near perfect record for future reference, filled with useful and often-revealing data - including the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the area.

 Myth: Appraisers are hired only to assess home values in home sales involving mortgage-lending deals.

 Fact: Appraisers can have many varied qualifications and designations which allow them to perform a series of different services including - but certainly not limited to - advice on estate planning, tax assessment, zoning, dispute resolution in many different legal situations and cost analysis.